-December 31, 2020 December 31, 2019
+December 31, December 31,

+2020 2019

 Discount rate 5.75% 2.81%

-Terminal value growth rate $1\% \sim 10\%$ $1\% \sim 10\%$
+Terminal value growth rate 1%~10% $1\% \sim 10\%$

 As of December 31, 2020 and 2019, the discount rates were determined based on weighted average cost of capital of industry.
-The cash flow projections are based on five-year period financial budgets approved by the management.
+The cash flow projections are based on five-year period financial budgets approved by management.
 A long-term growth rate in perpetuity for cash flows in subsequent periods had been determined as constant.

-The value in use of the CGUs had been determined by discounting the future cash flows that are generated from continuing use of the CGUs.
-Unless otherwise stated, the value in use of the CGUs and the key assumptions used had been applied consistently with those described in the financial statements for the year ended December 31, 2019.
+The value in use of the CGUs had been determined by discounting the future cash flows that are generated from the continuing use of the CGUs.
+Unless otherwise stated, the value in use of CGUs and key assumptions used had been applied consistently with those described in the financial statements for the year ended December 31, 2019.

-- 1) The estimate of cash flow is based on past experience, actual operating results, and lease expiration date.
-Due to the long-term operating cycle of hotel business, the management believes that the above forecast period is reasonable. - 2) Estimated revenues in financial budgets are based on past experience and development of actual operating results. - 3) Estimated operating costs and expenses in financial budgets are based on past experience and various factors of operating costs and expenses. - 4) The recoverable amount of the CGU was determined by a pre-tax discount rate.
+1) The estimate of cash flow is based on past experience, actual operating results, and lease expiration date.
+Due to the long-term operating cycle of hotel business, the management believes that the above forecast period is reasonable.

+- 2) Estimated revenues in financial budgets are based on past experience and development of actual operating results. - 3) Estimating operating costs and expenses in financial budgets are based on past experience and various factors of operating costs and expenses. - 4) The recoverable amount of the CGU was determined by a pre-tax discount rate.

-The value of these key assumptions represents the management's assessment to the trends of hotel business with consideration of both external and internal (historical) information.
+The value of this key assumptions represents the management's assessment to the trends of hotel business with consideration of both external and internal (historical) information.

-(g) Other financial assets
+(f) Other financial assets

-The other financial assets were as follows:
+The other financial assets were summarized as follows: